Sign up for the Starts With a Bang newsletter

 But it’s not particularly intrinsically luminous; it’s simply nearby.

 The central concentration of this young star cluster found in the heart of the Tarantula Nebula is known as R136, and contains many of the most massive stars known.
 Among them is R136a1, which comes in at about ~260 solar masses, making it the heaviest known star.
-All told, this is the largest star-forming region within our Local Group, and it will likely form hundreds of thousands of new stars that will bind together in a globular cluster, while the brightest stars within it shine several millions of times as bright as our Sun.
+All told, this is the largest star-forming region within our Local Group, where it will likely form hundreds of thousands of new stars.
+In the early Universe, star-forming regions commonly subsume the entire host galaxy, creating a starburst: a brief burst of new star-formation.

 The two largest, brightest galaxies in the M81 Group, M81 (right) and M82 (left), are shown in the same frame in these 2013 and 2014 photos.
 In 2014, M82 experienced a supernova, visible in the 2014 (blue) image just above the galactic center.